gregpriday/copy-tree/README.md

     -   Display the output in the console.
     -   Stream output for piping to other commands.
 -   **Reference File Copying:** Copy a reference to a temporary file instead of the content itself, to work around clipboard limitations.
+-   **GitHub Integration**: Copy directly from GitHub repositories using URLs.
+Includes smart caching for improved performance.
+See [GitHub URLs Guide](docs/github-urls.md) for details.

 ## Prerequisites